SAP-samples/cloud-extension-html5-sample/mission/connectivity/README.md

 <a id="troubleshooting"></a>
 Here are some hints when you face later errors by calling a backend service with Principal Propagation:

-1. Ensure that you are using the latest version latest version of SAP Cloud Connector and Java VM
+1. Ensure that you are using the latest version latest version of Cloud Connector and Java VM

    ![Troubleshooting](./images/toubleshooting1.png)